-It’s been seven years since the murder of 26 people, 20 of them children, in Newtown, Connecticut.
+It’s been eight years since the murder of 26 people, 20 of them children, in Newtown, Connecticut.
 Everything – and nothing – has changed in that time.
-Since the shootings in Newtown, I have helped to start a Moms Demand Action group in the town where I live.
-We will be holding a vigil on December 14 to remember the lives all those who died that day – and also everyone who has been killed or had their lives changed by gun violence in the time before and since those murders.
+In Delaware, where I live, 17 people were shot in the past 5 days.
+Since the shootings in Newtown, I have helped to start a Moms Demand Action group in my town.
+We will be holding an online vigil on December 14 to remember the lives all those who died that day – and also everyone who has been killed or had their lives changed by gun violence in the time before and since those murders.
 I hope you’ll read this post and join me in remembering what happened.
 And if you’re looking for a way to get involved in the fight against gun violence, Moms Demand Action is a good place to start.

 An event like the mass murders in Connecticut throws so much into question of course.
 We can ask how God let this happen, and for those of us with faith, that’s a fair question.
 But I’d rather ask how we let this happen.
 Why is it possible in the United States to legally own weapons that are meant only to destroy the living as ruthlessly and efficiently as possible?
 What need does any private citizen have to own these weapons and keep them at home?
 I feel newly committed to acting on my belief that no one should be able to inflict this kind of damage, both by giving money to the Brady Center to Prevent Gun Violence and by making my voice heard above the power and pressure and voices from organizations that would argue for more, not fewer, guns in our society.
 It’s time to commit to making this a priority.